Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-10-Conduct-Configure-Safe-breach-simulation.md

 # Lab 10 - Configure Safe breach simulation

+## Lab Overview
+The task outlines the steps to launch a simulated phishing attack through the Microsoft Defender portal.
+Users are instructed to navigate to the Attack simulation training section, access the Simulations tab, and initiate the new simulation wizard.
+The process involves configuring various settings such as simulation name, payload selection, target users, training assignments, and launch details.

 ## Lab scenario
 In this lab, you will explore how the simulations are benign cyberattacks that you run in your organization.
 These simulations test your security policies and practices, as well as train your employees to increase their awareness and decrease their susceptibility to attacks.